Nun: Protestantism

 After the Protestant Reformation, some monasteries in Lutheran lands (such as Amelungsborn Abbey near Negenborn and Loccum Abbey in Rehburg-Loccum) and convents (such as Ebstorf Abbey near the town of Uelzen and Bursfelde Abbey in Bursfelde) adopted the Lutheran Christian faith.
 Other convents, especially those in Reformed areas, closed after the Reformation, with some sisters deciding to marry.

 A modern resurgence of the early Christian Deaconess office for women began in Germany in the 1840s and spread through Scandinavia, Britain and the United States, with some elements of the religious life, such as simple vows, and a daily obligation of prayer.
 Lutherans were especially active, and within both Lutheranism and Anglicanism some Deaconesses formed religious communities, with community living, and the option of life vows in religion.
 The modern movement reached a zenith about 1910, then slowly declined as secularization undercut religiosity in Europe, and the professionalization of nursing and social work offered better career opportunities for young women.
 A small movement still exists, and its legacy is seen in the names of numerous hospitals.

 The example of the Deaconess communities eventually led to the establishment of religious communities of monks and nuns within some Protestant traditions, particularly those influenced by the more liturgical Protestant reformers (such as Martin Luther) rather than the more extreme reformers (such as John Calvin).
 This has allowed for communities of nuns (or, in some cases, mixed communities of nuns and monks) to be re-established in some Protestant traditions.
-Many of these are within the episcopal Lutheran tradition and the closeness of Lutheranism with Anglicanism its belief and practice has led to local arrangements of inter-Communion between the two traditions, such as the Porvoo Communion.
+Many of these are within the episcopal Lutheran tradition and the closeness of Lutheranism with Anglicanism in its belief and practice has led to local arrangements of inter-Communion between the two traditions, such as the Porvoo Communion.

-Lutheranism
+Evangelical Lutheranism

-There are a plethora of religious orders within the Lutheran Churches, such as the Order of Lutheran Franciscans and Daughters of Mary.
-Nearly all active Lutheran orders are located in Europe.
+There are a plethora of religious orders within the Lutheran Churches, such as the Communität Casteller Ring, Daughters of Mary, and Order of Lutheran Franciscans.
+Many active Lutheran orders are located in Europe.

-The Evangelical Sisterhood of Mary, an order of Lutheran nuns, operates a guesthouse for Holocaust survivors in Jerusalem.
+The Evangelical Sisterhood of Mary, an order of Lutheran nuns, is present throughout the world.
+It has a presence in the Holy Land and its activities include operating a guesthouse for Holocaust survivors in Jerusalem.